abillionlines/Event-Center/readme.md

 I tried to use flex to a point where it would look good on literally any screen size, whether vertical or horizontal.
 I really don't know if this is a good practice or not.

+## Setup Instructions

+All images are in the assets folder.
+You can download the entire project folder from github and drop it into vs code and everything should be working.

 ## AI Usage Disclosure

 no copy and paste from AI was used, although I got answers to a lot of my questions through a few different AI platforms to make this one work.